alcantarar/ASB_Tutorial/breakout_2.md

 ![](media/network2.png)

 Hovering over the circles will reveal details about the commit and clicking on it will show the line-by-line changes.
-You can also see where branches originate from and when they were merged back into the `master` branch via a Pull Request.
+You can also see where branches originate and when they were merged back into the `master` branch via a Pull Request.
-In the picture above, we can also see that two branches were made to revert the reviewer comment changes made to script 1 and 2.
+In the picture above, we can also see that two branches were made to revert the reviewer comment changes made to `script_1` and `script_2`.

 ## Future Considerations: Project Management with GitHub
 GitHub has many tools that help with project management, including [issue tracking](https://guides.github.com/features/issues/)